1980 Pacific hurricane season: Tropical Storm Lester

 A westward-moving disturbance south of Acapulco strengthened into a tropical depression on September 21.
 Continuing on its path, it intensified into Tropical Storm Lester on September 23.
 Lester's motion then slowed down, and it spun about in the open ocean until it dissipated on September 25.

 Tropical Storm Madeline

 A disturbance east of Clipperton became a tropical depression and then a tropical storm.
 It headed northwest and weakened into a depression on October 12.
 It dissipated shortly afterward.

 Tropical Storm Newton

 An area of disturbed weather southeast of Socorro Island became a tropical storm on October 28.
 It headed northeast and approached the coast of Mexico.
 However, an area of high wind shear and cool waters destroyed the cyclone on October 29, before it could reach the coast.
 Newton was the tropical cyclone that came closest to making landfall this season.
 However, no impact was reported.

-Other system

-On April 4, a tropical depression formed just east of the International Date Line.
-The Joint Typhoon Warning Center (JTWC) designated it Tropical Depression 02W.
-As it moved generally northwestwards, the depression, strengthened into a tropical storm just before crossing the Date Line, at which time JTWC named the storm Carmen.
-After peaking with maximum sustained winds of 70 mph (110 km/h) on April 6.
-Carmen recurved northeast and crossed the Date Line again, entering the central Pacific on April 7.
-The JTWC subsequently relinquished responsibility to the Central Pacific Hurricane Center.
-Carmen lost its initial motion and stalled in the area, ultimately weakening into a tropical depression on April 8.
-The depression dissipated the following day and the remnant low returned to the western Pacific.

-Carmen caused no deaths or damage in the Central Pacific Hurricane Center's area of responsibility.
-It is the only known tropical cyclone in the central Pacific to exist in April.
-In addition, it was the first northern hemisphere tropical cyclone to cross the dateline from west to east since Tropical Storm Virginia in 1968.
-The best track data doesn't mention Carmen.